 The grasses and plants found in sprawling prairies are a familiar and welcome food source for the Prairie Walkingstick.

 Prairie Walkingsticks are herbivores, nibbling on the leaves of shrubs and plants for nutrition.
-They prefer native plants like Big Bluestem and other prairie staples.
+They prefer native plants like Big Bluestem, Switchgrass, and other prairie staples.
 They may remain still all day and slowly graze at night.
 Females lay fertilized eggs as they feed.
 These eggs overwinter and hatch in the spring.

 Scientific Name: Diapheromera velii